spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 Because otherwise, for example, how do I rely on that number of reviews(3176 in this case).
 Some of them are clearly not at all related to the book.
 The bot culture I mentioned at the very beginning is another problem to handle altogether.
 But I believe a company such as Amazon definitely has the smarts and the resources to do this at their scale.

 There are so many improvements that can be done with feature engineering and well thought validation scheme on this code itself.
 Some other day perhaps.
 Right now I gotta read & apply my GTD book and then start finishing my actual ongoing projects, right?
+For others willing to dig in, I've put up the github repo [here](https://github.com/spsphulse/Amazon-Getting-Things-Done-odd-reviews).

 Until then, just wanted to display contents of one of the LDA clusters of reviews here at the end.
 Have fun going through it.
 Theres all kinds of weird things - including capes, cakes & diarrhea (*giggles*).